myneworder/Review.io/README.md

 [![dependencies Status](https://david-dm.org/SpawnTree/Review.io.svg)](https://david-dm.org/SpawnTree/Review.io)

-This repository holds the source code of the Review.io review site, the foundation for most of the documentation samples and potentially a good starting point the application.
+This repository holds the source code of the Review.io review site, the foundation for most of the documentation samples and potentially a good starting point for the application.

 It's been extended with testing support so you can start writing tests immediately.
+It is not made to match production needs and will later be added with DOCKER ```Dockerfile``` & Build Intergration support.

 ```
 ** Please note this is experimental setup.
 Not recommended for production use. **